ZerothAngel/FtDScripts/missile/generalmissile.md

 ## More Examples ##

-Note that none of these examples take advantage of *Thrust* and *Angle*/*ThrustAngle*.
+Note that none of these examples take advantage of *Change* parameters.
 That's really up to you and the type of missile you build.

-However, in almost all non-torpedo cases that use variable thrusters, you will probably benefit from dynamic terminal thrust: set *Thrust* to -1 and *Angle* to something small, like 3 to 7 degrees.
+However, in almost all non-torpedo cases that use variable thrusters, you will probably benefit from dynamic terminal thrust: set *Thrust* to -1 and *Angle* to something small, like 3 to 7 degrees, e.g.

+    Phases = {
+       -- The terminal phase
+       {
+          Distance = 150,
+          Change = {
+             When = { Angle = 3 },
+             Thrust = -1,
+          },
+       },
+       ...
+    }

-If you do set terminal thrust, it is also best to set *Thrust* of all non-terminal phases (or *DefaultThrust* for *AntiAir*).
+If you do set terminal thrust, it is also best to set *Thrust* of all non-terminal phases.
 This ensures the missile resumes normal thrust should it happen to miss.

 Also be sure to read up on the wiki [on calculating turning radius](http://fromthedepths.gamepedia.com/Missile_aerodynamics#Turn_speed) from the displayed turning rate.
 Since many profiles involve a 90-degree turn in the terminal phase, knowing the radius will help tune altitude (or depth) and the terminal phase ground distance.

 ### Bottom-attack Torpedoes ###

-Approaches 150 meters below target.
+Approaches 50 meters below target.
 In general, (closing depth)^2 + (terminal phase ground distance)^2 should be greater than (torpedo turn radius)^2.

     Config = {
        MinAltitude = -500,